| Using MS Excel Onboard |

 - SOB PastTracks.
 Software On Board

-(SOB) is a PC-based chart plotting package that I use in much of my
+(SOB) is a PC-based chart plotting package that I have used in much of my

 electronic navigation.
 SOB generates tracking files that capture most